isomerpages/nlb-biblioasia/_holding-area/By the Public and for the Public: Contemporary Collecting at the National Library.md

 #### **Highlights from “Singapore Makan”**&nbsp;

-Social media has greatly changed and shaped the food and dining scene in Singapore.1 Set up in 2021, the HappyCat.붚튄챔 YouTube channel creates behind-the-scenes videos documenting popular hawkers and their food.2
+Social media has greatly changed and shaped the food and dining scene in Singapore.[^1] Set up in 2021, the HappyCat.黑皮猫 YouTube channel creates behind-the-scenes videos documenting popular hawkers and their food.[^2]

 The channel contributed 25 of their most popular videos to the initiative.
 These include a Michelin Bib Gourmand 2019 awardee, Koh Brother Pig’s Organ Soup (Teochew-style clear soup boiled from pig bones, offal and preserved mustard vegetables), established in 1955, and another Michelin-recommended stall, the Tiong Bahru Lien Fa Shui Jin Pau (dumplings with jade-like skin resembling crystal and come in three types of savoury fillings – red bean, yam and turnip), established in 1961.
 These videos fill gaps in the documentation of our food heritage, focusing on famous stalls and well-loved dishes that we are familiar with today before they may be gone for good.

-Tekka Online Market (now closed) was an e-commerce platform for shoppers to order their products online from one of Singapore’s oldest wet markets.3 It was created by the Infocomm Media Development Authority and creative agency BLKJ so that “shop owners and customers can find new – and safer – ways of doing things during the circuit breaker period”.4
+Tekka Online Market (now closed) was an e-commerce platform for shoppers to order their products online from one of Singapore’s oldest wet markets.[^3] It was created by the Infocomm Media Development Authority and creative agency BLKJ so that “shop owners and customers can find new – and safer – ways of doing things during the circuit breaker period”.[^4]

 As lockdown measures limited the number of people and the number of times people were allowed to visit wet markets, businesses in these markets were affected.
 The website and a promotional video were collected, capturing how groceries were purchased and sold online during the Covid-19 pandemic.&nbsp; &nbsp;